The Attractions of Sagano Bamboo Forest in Arashiyama, Kyoto

 So, let’s start finding the two reasons why the bamboo forest attracts both Japanese and Foreign people!

-The first reason – you can see, feel and smell the nature of Kyoto
+1. You can see, feel and smell the nature of Kyoto

 Once you enter the bamboo forest, you are surrounded enveloped.
 Tall, almost architectural bamboo stands majestically before you – the volume of bamboo is quite amazing.
 Even the sound of the breeze amongst the leaves will leave you dreaming and wondering why you haven’t been there before.